Valentin-Arkov/ideal-weight/README.md

 $Weight (kg) = Height (cm) - 100$

-insert your Telegram token into the line:
+Copy your Telegram Botfather token and paste it in the line:

     token = '...'